grnet/gnt-networking/docs/index.rst

 dns
 ^^^

-snf-network can update an external `DDNS
+gnt-networking can update an external `DDNS
 <https://wiki.debian.org/DDNS>`_ server.
 If the `dns` network tag is
-found, `snf-network-dnshook` will use `nsupdate` and add/remove entries related to the interface that is being managed.
-For more details see `snf-network-dnshook`_.
+found, `gnt-networking-dnshook` will use `nsupdate` and add/remove entries related to the interface that is being managed.
+For more details see `gnt-networking-dnshook`_.

 nfdhcpd
 ^^^^^^^

-snf-network creates binding files with all info required under `/var/lib/nfdhcpd/` directory so that `nfdhcpd`_ can reply to DHCP, NS, RS, DHCPv6 and thus instances get properly configured.
+gnt-networking creates binding files with all info required under `/var/lib/nfdhcpd/` directory so that `nfdhcpd`_ can reply to DHCP, NS, RS, DHCPv6 and thus instances get properly configured.